In this tutorial, I will be discussing how you can list all databases, users, and collections in the mongo shell in easy ways.

 db.getUsers();

-This way you can list all users in the mongo shell.
-You can also see what roles they are assigned and what database do they belong to.
+This way you can also get a list of all users.
+You can also see what roles they are assigned and what database they belong to.

 Conclusion